Chemex has made a huge comeback in recent years.

 You can do it once, twice or even three times so that you get no leakage.

-The Chemex coffee maker is a bit more expensive than other pour over coffee makers.
+The Chemex is a bit more expensive than other pour over coffee makers.

 It’s not astronomically expensive and I think it’s worth the price, but it is more than others and it doesn’t come with filters unfortunately.